oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - **Mgmt NSG**: meant for 3rd-party Firewall management interfaces only.
     - Only ingress paths are allowed: from "OnPrem", from JumpHost NSG and from Mgmt subnet (required by OCI Bastion Service port forwarding session).
     - As a rule of thumb, use the JumpHost for connecting over SSH in order to provide initial firewall configuration.
-Then deploy OCI Bastion Service port forwarding session (see **Note** below) for accessing the firewall admin interface over HTTP.
+Then deploy OCI Bastion Service port forwarding session (see **Note** below) for accessing the firewall admin interface over HTTPS.

 - **Indoor NSG**: Landing Zone routes SSH requests from jump host for runtime packet inspection once Landing Zone is updated with Firewall network endpoints.

 **Note:** The *OCI Bastion Service (port forwarding session)* associated with *FW Mgmt VNIC* (in white) is not deployed by the Landing Zone.
-It must be deployed separately for access to the firewall management interface over HTTP.
+It must be deployed separately for access to the firewall management interface over HTTPS.

+For Palo Alto VM-Series deployments, see [Palo Alto Firewall Bootstrap](./templates/hub-spoke-with-hub-vcn-net-appliance/PALO-ALTO-BOOTSTRAP.md) for basic configuration and the SSH and HTTPS management paths through OCI Bastion service.

 The landing zone key variables controlling jump host and Bastion service provisioning are shown next: